 Treating Fibroids at Coastal Vascular Center

 Approximately 7 out of 10 women will have fibroids at some time in their lives.
 Chances are very good that you have already had them.
 You may not even know that you have had them since they do not always cause symptoms.
 Many fibroids are completely harmless.
 Yet, some can go on to cause serious symptoms such as intense pain and dangerous internal bleeding.
+This is why understanding effective treatments for uterine fibroids is key.

-Fibroids can be as small as a seed you would find in an apple or cucumber, or they can grow to the size of grapefruits.
-Fibroids are tumors, but they are not cancerous.
 If you have one fibroid and it’s small, you are not likely to have symptoms.
 However, if you have a large fibroid or you have many fibroids, you are likely to have more serious symptoms.

 Symptoms of fibroids can include heavy bleeding, serious pelvic or abdominal pain, and fertility issues.
 The growing fibroids can press on your bladder or rectum.
 This causes frequent urination or constipation.
 The heavy bleeding can lead to anemia.
 The fertility issues can make it hard to get pregnant or to sustain a pregnancy.
 This means that women with fibroids can suffer from repeat miscarriages.